5 + 1 Financial Independence Blogs (Besides Mine) You Should Check Out

 JL Collins’ path is simpler than this, although not quite as beautiful

 http://www.caniretireyet.com/ — This is the other blog site and book that I use to plot my retirement course.
-The site is run by Darrow Kirkpatrick.
-His advice is less aggressive than JL Collins and makes some alternate recommendations to consider for retirement investments at different stages of life.
+Darrow Kirkpatrick initially started the site.
+His advice is less aggressive than JL Collins’s.
+It also makes some alternate recommendations for retirement investments at different stages of life.
 His blogging about financial / retirement calculators is the best.
 You cannot effectively calculate your retirement needs without a few good calculators.
-Reading this blog and book gave me the ability to calculate my retirement needs effectively. **Please note I am an Amazon affiliate.
-If you click the link and buy the book I will receive a small amount of compensation**
+Reading this blog and book gave me the ability to calculate my retirement needs effectively.

 Can you retire yet and take gratuitous retirement photography?

 http://www.mrmoneymustache.com/blog/ — Mr. Money Mustache gets a lot of press in the Financially Independent Retire Early (FIRE) Community and beyond because he and his wife “retired” at 30 to raise their kid.
-He posts about various subjects like low-cost index funds and frugal living, but he also preaches a lot about how great early retirement life is (which gets a bit old).
-There is more good than bad on the blog though so I would recommend it to anyone seriously thinking of retiring early.
-It is also written in an entertaining manner.
+FIRE, or Financial Independence Retire Early, is a lifestyle movement that advocates for frugality and saving to achieve financial independence and retire early.
+He posts about various subjects like low-cost index funds and frugal living.
+He also preaches a lot about how great early retirement life is (which gets a bit old).
+There is more good than bad on the blog, though, so I would recommend it to anyone seriously thinking of retiring early.
+It is also written entertainingly.

 http://www.madfientist.com/ — If you want to geek out on the numbers, this is the site to go to.
-It hosts numerous great posts showing the math behind the recommendations for investing in certain types of accounts (i.e. 401K vs. Roth IRA) in order to maximize gains, minimize costs, and take advantage of major tax breaks.
-However, this is written for the FIRE community specifically in mind, so Mad Fientist’s recommendations are tailored to 30 somethings in private sector jobs, and mostly ignore people who might have a pension or other means of fixed income in early retirement.
+It hosts numerous great posts showing the math behind the recommendations for investing in certain types of accounts (i.e., 401K vs. Roth IRA) in order to maximize gains, minimize costs, and take advantage of significant tax breaks.
+However, this is written with the FIRE community specifically in mind, so Mad Fientist’s recommendations are tailored to 30-somethings in private sector jobs and mostly ignore people who might have a pension or other means of fixed income in early retirement.

 For those of us in the military, this site can be a lifeline